-- 15.3 Where the magistrates' court has determined to exercise any of its powers in respect of closure orders under any existing legislation, the licensing authority will: - serve notices on the premises licence holder and responsible authorities and advertise the review in accordance with the regulations - hold a hearing in accordance with the procedure outlined in section 11 above to review the premises licence, and - determine the review at the conclusion of the hearing and within 28 days of receipt of the notice of the closure order from the magistrates' court. - 15.4 When determining a review following the notice of a closure order, the licensing authority will consider: - the closure order and any extension of it - any magistrates' directives in relation to the order; and - any relevant representations.

-The authority will take such steps as it considers appropriate to promote the licensing objectives as outlined in section 3.4 of this Statement of Licensing Policy.
+- 15.1 Part 8 of the Licensing Act 2003 provides for the arrangements relating to closure orders, and there are also powers available to the local authority and/or responsible authorities/court to close premises via other legislation on grounds of serious crime or disorder, persistent nuisance or protection of children for example under the Violent Crime Reduction Act 2006, Criminal Justice and Immigration Act 2008 and Antisocial Behaviour, Crime and Policing Act 2014. - 15.2 Where the magistrates' court has determined to exercise any of its powers in respect of closure orders under any existing legislation, the licensing authority will: - serve notices on the premises licence holder and responsible authorities and advertise the review in accordance with the regulations - hold a hearing in accordance with the procedure outlined in section 11 above to review the premises licence, and - determine the review at the conclusion of the hearing and within 28 days of receipt of the notice of the closure order from the magistrates' court. - 15.3 When determining a review following the notice of a closure order, the licensing authority will consider: - the closure order and any extension of it - any magistrates' directives in relation to the order, and - any relevant representations, and will take such steps as it considers appropriate to promote the licensing objectives as outlined in section 3.4 of this Statement of Licensing Policy.

-- 15.4 The licensing authority will notify the licence holder, the chief officer of the police and any person who made relevant representations of the outcome of the review hearing and the reasons for the decision.
-The licensing authority may suspend the operation of its decision until the end of the period given to appeal, or until the appeal is disposed of (if not already suspended by the magistrates' court). - 15.5 The Anti-Social Behaviour, Crime and Policing Act 2014 makes provision for the closure of premises for up to 24 hours where the noise from any licensed premises is causing a public nuisance.
+- 15.4 The licensing authority will notify the licence holder, the Chief Officer of Police and any person who made relevant representations of the outcome of the review hearing and the reasons for the decision.
+The licensing authority may suspend the operation of its decision until the end of the period given to appeal, or until the appeal is disposed of (if not already suspended by the magistrates' court). - 15.5 The Antisocial behaviour, Crime and Policing Act 2014 makes provision for the closure of premises for up to 24 hours where the noise from any licensed premises is causing a public nuisance.